 - Students learn about traditional foods and their preparation through activities around campus.
 Chokecherries are harvested and made into wojapi, a Native American berry sauce.
 Students take part in making and sharing waśŋa, a pounded mixture of buffalo meat and dried berries.
 Indian tacos and other traditional foods are enjoyed at some campus celebrations.

 - All classrooms are enhanced with shared components of The Seven Essential Understandings of the Očhéthi Šakówiŋ.

 - An Annual Cultural Trip takes students completing the seventh grade on a week-long journey to sites of cultural, spiritual and historical significance to the Lakota.
 They travel across South Dakota, Montana and Wyoming in this learning opportunity.
 Prior learning makes the trip more enriching for the seventh-graders, and they present their experience to other students upon returning.

-- The school provides culturally relevant drug and alcohol prevention programming: Lakota Circles of Hope and Sons and Daughters of Tradition.
+- The school provides culturally relevant drug and alcohol prevention programming through Sons and Daughters of Tradition.

 - Other opportunities to learn, grow in and strengthen culture take place as well, such as visits by elders, traditional Lakota archery, ribbon skirt making and more.